yamadharma/blog/content/en/authors/admin/_index.md

 ---

-Dmitry S. Kulyabov works as a professor at the Department of Applied Informatics and Probability Theory of Peoples' Friendship University of Russia.
+Dmitry S. Kulyabov works as a professor at the Department of Probability Theory and Cybersecurity RUDN University.
 His research interests are in the field of theoretical physics and mathematical modeling.